 Carol: It’s a good question, because when you are professionally disconnected for an extended period of time like I was and like many relaunchers are, you can experience a diminished sense of self.
 Part of the relaunch is building back up your confidence and upskilling or reskilling again so you feel like a subject-matter expert all over again and figuring out [if] you even want to do what you did before and reinvigorating your network.
 There are a whole bunch of extra pieces of the relaunch, in addition to all the other parts of a regular job search, that make the relaunch different from a regular job search.

 In my own case, I stopped reading The Wall Street Journal.
-I left my subscription because I wasn’t making income, and didn’t feel justified in keeping it going.
-The first thing I had to do was subscribe to The Wall Street Journal, and read it cover to cover.
+I left my subscription because I wasn’t making income and didn’t feel justified in keeping it going.
+The first thing I had to do was subscribe to The Wall Street Journal and read it cover to cover.
 I read it cover to cover for a good six months before I knew what was going on; I had some idea of what was going on in the business world again.
-The ‘90s were a period of great consolidation in financial services, and companies went under, and companies combined, and they changed names, and one of my big fears was I was going to go into an interview and start talking about a company that didn’t exist anymore.
+The ‘90s were a period of great consolidation in financial services and companies went under and companies combined and they changed names and one of my big fears was I was going to go into an interview and start talking about a company that didn’t exist anymore.
 That was No. 1.
-But then more substantively, I had to reskill and really review in an intensive way all the financial products that were happening in 2001 versus when I left, and how they worked, and what they were called, and why the old ones, we weren’t using anymore.
-That was a series of steps, like looking at old deals and looking at old finance books, and talking to all of my old colleagues, and really grilling them about all of these topics.
+But then more substantively, I had to reskill and really review in an intensive way all the financial products that were happening in 2001 versus when I left and how they worked and what they were called and why the old ones, we weren’t using anymore.
+That was a series of steps, like looking at old deals and looking at old finance books and talking to all of my old colleagues and really grilling them about all of these topics.

 Tanya Ott: So did you feel a little bit a sense of comfort because there were other Drexel with people who were at the company that you were targeting?

-Carol: One of the things that Vivian Steir Rabin, who coauthored Back on the Career Track with me—the book that really started what we ended up doing—what we realized was that people have this frozen-in-time view of you.
+Carol: One of the things that Vivian Steir Rabin, who coauthored Back on the Career Track with me—the book that really started what we ended up doing—what we realised was that people have this frozen-in-time view of you.
 And it was really interesting to see it in play.
-We didn’t even recognize it as a thing until it happened a couple of times.
-But one of the times was when I started telling people that I had worked with over 10 years ago that I was interested in going back to work, and they were so excited.
+We didn’t even recognise it as a thing until it happened a couple of times.
+But one of the times was when I started telling people that I had worked with over 10 years ago that I was interested in going back to work and they were so excited.
 They were more confident about my prospects than I was myself at that point.
 They said, that’s great news, let’s go to lunch, let’s talk.
 The other thing that happened was I went to my 15-year business school reunion.
 That was in 2000, because I graduated in ‘85.
 A lot of people won’t go to their reunions if they’re not working because they don’t have anything in the career department to talk about.
 But that’s exactly when you should go.
 I ran into one of my classmates who turned out to be a headhunter.
 About nine months after the event, she said, “You know, something crossed my desk that might be of interest to you, that is a good match with your skill set.”
 It was a regional CFO position.
 I was thinking, what skill set is she talking about?
 The one she’s remembering from when we were first year [students] sitting next to each other in 1983.
 So that was when this whole idea of frozen-in-time really locked in for Vivian and me.
 And it’s true for relaunchers.
 People remember you from the past when you don’t think they’re going to.